dalbay/MongoDB-with-Mongoose-Tutorial/README.md

 	newTour.save();

-- Another way to create a tour: here we call the create method on the model itself; also notice that instead of using promisses with .then(), we are are using asynch/await and save the result value of the promise in a variable; also pass in some real data into the create method.
-Note that with async/await you have to use try/catch to test for errors */ exports.createTour = async (request, response) => {
+- Another way to create a tour: here we call the create method on the model itself; also notice that instead of using promisses with .then() function, we are are using asynch/await and save the result value of the promise in a variable; also pass in some real data into the create method.
+Note that with async/await you have to use try/catch to test for errors */
+	exports.createTour = async (request, response) => {
 	  try {
 		const newTour = await Tour.create(request.body);